acailic/acailic.github.io/_notes/oca-chapter-2.md

 - `Bool` is not defined in the Java API, the correct wrapper class for `boolean` is `Boolean`.

+- Java has only the following primitive data types: boolean, byte, short, char, int, long, float and double.

 **Operators**

 - The logical operator AND `&&` has a higher operator precedence than the